markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 tags = ["SARIMAX", "R", "PYTHON", "WEBSCRAPING"]
 +++

 This post focuses on some of my favorite things -- data, sports, and forecasting -- and will outline how to leverage external regressors when creating forecasts.
-We'll do some webscraping in R and Python to create our dataset, and then forecast how many people will Visit Tom Brady's wikipedia page.
+We'll do some webscraping in R and Python to create our dataset, and then forecast how many people will visit Tom Brady's wikipedia page.
 <!--more-->

 <img src="../forecasting_regressors_images/hey_tom.jpg" class="img-responsive" style="display: block; margin: auto;" />